 If they decline, you can hit them with an email sequence AND potentially a Facebook Ad.

 Another direction is sending traffic straight to your sales page.
-This can be done through online advertising which includes Facebook, Instagram, Google, LinkedIn.
-You can also advertise on Snapchat, but you must make sure your product is intended for that market.
+This can be done through online advertising, which includes Facebook, Instagram, Google, and LinkedIn.
+You can also advertise on Snapchat, but you'll need to make sure your product is intended for that market.

-You’re sales page must provide valuable content and must solve whatever your audience may be searching for.
+Your sales page must provide valuable content and solve whatever your audience may be searching for.